Cow Health, Farm Management Support, Milking

 Locomotion 1/5

-The cow is and remains a fantastic animal.
-She can turn products which humans cannot digest (roughage like grass) into products like milk and meat, which are necessary and/or of high value to humans.
-This is all thanks to its four stomachs plus digestive system, of which the rumen is a very important one.
+The cow is a fantastic animal.
+She can turn products that humans can't digest, like roughage and grass, into milk, which is of high value to humans.
+This is all thanks to its four stomachs and digestive system, of which the rumen is a very important one.
 But that does not make dairy farmers have milk in the milk tank.

 Dairy farmers look after their animals to achieve favourable milk production, which we help 'harvest' with our Astronaut.
 Whether the cows have eaten grass outside in the meadow or are feeding on the winter stocks of roughage in the barn.
 The cows must first absorb the forage before it can be made into milk.
 With a high-producing cow, it has to go in at the front before it can come out as milk.